hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 Specifying String Type to Serve Images and File Names as URIs

+(TODO - shorten this section?  move to a Discussion? or the Wiki? or a separate section at the end?
+Appendix about URIs?)

 In general, a parameter of type `string` is a parameter in which the values are from a limited set, e.g., for a parameter named `status`, the values could be `off`, `on`, or `inactive` and a timie series plot of this parameter would have a y-axis with labels of `off`, `on`, or `inactive`.

 One allowed exception is for the case when the parameter is a `uri`.
 To communicate to a client that the parameter is not directly plotable, the string may be indicated as having `stringType=uri`.

+(TODO - Jon to look at this - reword with Bob)

 The value of the `stringType` attribute can either be the string `uri` or an object that is a dictionary with `uri` as the key and a value that is another object with three optional elements: `mediaType`, `scheme`, and `base`.
 The media type